hcrlab/push_pull/README.md

 # Amazon Picking Challenge
 This is the main code repository for the UW Amazon Picking Challenge team.

+Clone this repository with `git clone --recursive` to get all the subrepos.

 ## Packages
 ### festival_tts
 A text-to-speech node.